‘Destiny’: Xur’s Exotic Goods For Jan. 13, Bad Juju Weekend At The Reef

-Destiny players curious about Xûr’s inventory for the weekend of Friday, January 13 will need to temper their expectation.
-They mysterious vendor has apparently fallen in love with the Reef and is offering a group of so-so Exotic armor pieces for PS4 and Xbox One owners.
+Destiny players curious about Xûr’s inventory for the weekend of Friday, January 13, will need to temper their expectation.
+The mysterious vendor has apparently fallen in love with the Reef and is offering a group of so-so Exotic armor pieces for PS4 and Xbox One owners.
 The Bad Juju makes an appearance at least.

 As a reminder, Xûr’s collection of Curios continues to rotate due to a bug.
 This week the 10-pack of Heavy Ammo Synthesis drops out to make way for Three of Coins, Exotic Shards, and the 3-pack of Heavy Ammo Synth.